Hersch-Nathan/LatexTemplates/docs/homework-guide.md

 \hwgraphic{figures/plot.pdf}[Response Plot][0.7]
 ```

-## Block Diagrams
+## Block Diagrams with Blox Package

-The `hwblocks` environment provides a centered wrapper around `tikzpicture` for creating block diagrams.
+The `hwblocks` environment provides a centered wrapper around `tikzpicture` for creating block diagrams using the blox package.
 It automatically loads tikz and blox packages, so you can use blox commands directly without extra `\usepackage` lines.

+The blox package is designed for creating control system block diagrams and algorithm flowcharts.
+It builds diagrams linearly from left to right, starting with an input and ending with an output.

+### Design Philosophy

+Block diagrams are built by creating nodes first, then connecting them with links.
+The order is important: you must create both endpoints before making the connecting line.
+This follows the pattern: "make block, make block, make connecting link" rather than "make block, make link, make block."

-### Basic usage
+### Basic Usage

 ```latex
 \begin{hwblocks}